zchee/golang-wiki/Home.md

 - This wiki is open to editing by any member of the Go community with a GitHub account.
 - If you would like to add a new page, please first open an issue in the [Go issue tracker](https://github.com/golang/go/issues) with the prefix 'wiki' to propose the addition.
 Clearly state why the content does not fit into any of the existing pages.
-- Because renaming of pages in the wiki can break external lcinks, please open an issue before renaming or removing any wiki page.
+- Because renaming of pages in the wiki can break external links, please open an issue before renaming or removing any wiki page.

 # Table of Contents